Photo by Markus Spiske on Unsplash

 Further reference:

-- The opening pages of the 2020-2029 Bureau for Food and Agricultural Policy (BFAP) Baseline provides its “Overview of the South African agricultural landscape” which sets out the practical steps to take for inclusive growth.
-In its discussion of the Agriculture and Agro-Processing Master Plan (AAMP), it argues for linking the informal agricultural system to existing commercialised value chains.
-“Find the document at www.bfap.co.za.
+• The opening pages of the previous two Bureau for Food and Agricultural Policy (BFAP) Baselines provide their “Overview of the South African agricultural landscape” which sets out the practical steps to take for inclusive growth.
+In their discussion of the Agriculture and Agro-Processing Master Plan (AAMP), they argue for linking the informal agricultural system to existing commercialised value chains.
+“Find the documents at www.bfap.co.za.

 Role players